spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

 The easiest way to try out different versions of SCT is using Git.

-1. Download Git for Windows from `this download page <https://git-scm.com/download/win>`_.
+1. Download Git for Windows from `the Git download page <https://git-scm.com/download/win>`_.

 2. Run the installer.